Lessons from Testing Distributed Systems

 • Rolling out new application versions mid-flight, with updated code running alongside older versions.

-The chaos tests verify that DBOS maintains key properties despite unpredictable failures.
+The chaos tests verify that durable workflows maintain key properties despite unpredictable failures.
 Some of the core invariants we validate include:

 • Workflow durability.
 Every submitted workflow eventually completes, despite process failures, restarts, and database disconnections.